Debyvypth1862/SQL-Real-Projects/BusinessPerformance.md

-### **Project: Business Performance Analysis**
+## **Project: Business Performance Analysis**

 ---

 ## **Overview**

-In this project, we will use SQL to analyze business performance by looking at:
+In this project, I will use SQL to analyze business performance by looking at:

 1. **Sales Metrics Analysis** – To track trends, measure growth, and identify top-performing products and regions.
 2. **Customer Segmentation** – To segment customers based on demographics, behavior, and purchase history.